 Basic science, translational, clinical, and educational research opportunities exist for residents of our program whether they choose to pursue them in the context of their ongoing clinical training or in the form of dedicated protected research time.
 Residents in our program have a proven record of accomplishment of presenting their research in a variety of forums including local, state, regional and national meetings.
 In addition, residents have also had success in publishing their work in peer-reviewed journals.

 It is my personal commitment and the program's commitment to our residents that at the completion of residency, our graduates are prepared for a successful general surgery practice or the fellowships of their choice.
 Our graduates have consistently proven themselves capable and ready to "hit the ground running.”

 I would like to personally thank you on behalf of the entire Department of Surgery for taking time to learn more about our residency program.
 Please feel free to contact us at 304-293-1254 with any questions.

-David Borgstrom, MD FACS
+David Borgstrom, MD, MBA, FACS

-Department of Surgery
+Professor of Surgery

 - General surgery residency program at the WVU-SOM is a five (5) clinical year training program.